 BiDi SFP Transceiver

 BIDI SFP transceiver module is specifically used for the high-performance integrated duplex data link over a single optical fiber.
 These transceiver modules are compliant with the SFP Multi-source Agreement (MSA).
 With the hot pluggability, these modules offer an easy way to be installed into SFP MSA compliant ports at any time without the interruption of the host equipment operating online.

-BIDI SFP transceiver module using a long wavelength DFB laser diode enables data transmission up to 80km on a single mode optical fiber.
-BiDi SFP can be produced either with SC or LC simplex port, that is used both transmission and receiving.
-The transmitter incorporates a highly reliable 1310nm or 1550nm Laser (FP laser for narrow, Intermediate distance and DFB laser for long distance) and a driver circuit which converts data to light with APC function.
+BIDI SFP transceiver module using a long-wavelength DFB laser diode enables data transmission up to 80km on a single mode optical fiber.
+BiDi SFP can be produced either with SC or LC simplex port, which is used both transmission and receiving.
+The transmitter incorporates a highly reliable 1310nm or 1550nm Laser (FP laser for narrow, Intermediate distance and DFB laser for long distance) and a driver circuit that converts data to light with APC function.

 QSFP BiDi Transceiver

 40G QSFP BiDi transceiver has two 20-Gbqs channels, each transmitted and received simultaneously on two wavelengths over a single MMF strand (OM3 or OM4).
 It allows the existing cabling system including the patch cables, patch panels with MTP/MPO LC modules, and fiber trunks to be repurposed for 40-Gbqs connectivity.
 In contrast, the common QSFP SR4 transceiver like Cisco QSFP-40G-SR4 requires new patch cables and patch panels because the connector types differ and the size of the fiber trunk needs to be quadrupled.